matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 1 - Syllabus Overview/Syllabus.md

 In software testing one is generally concerned with two types of risks: project risks and product risks.

 **Project risks** are related to the management and control of the project.
 Project risks include:
-* Organizational issues (e.g., delays in work products deliveries, inaccurate estimates, cost cutting)
+* Organisational issues (e.g., delays in work products deliveries, inaccurate estimates, cost cutting)
 * People issues (e.g., insufficient skills, conflicts, communication problems, shortage of staff)
 * Technical issues (e.g., scope creep, poor tool support)
 * Supplier issues (e.g., third-party delivery failure, bankruptcy of the supporting company)